 What Clothes do I need to take on my Antarctic trip?

-Layering is the key, then you can be flexible according to conditions.
-Rather than take one very large thick layer, take several thinner layers that can be put on or off as the conditions dictate, this way you can remain comfortable as the day progresses whether you are on the zodiac in the wind, walking in the sunshine with no breeze or anywhere in between.
+Layering is the key, to allow for flexibility, rather than one very large thick layer, thinner layers can be put on or off as the weather dictates to remain comfortable as the day progresses whether you are on the zodiac (motorized inflatable boat) in the wind, walking in the sunshine with no breeze or anywhere in between.

 Waterproof for those wet zodiac landings, rugged and comfortable enough for extended walking on a variety of terrain.
-This modern take on rubber wellington boots is increasingly used by tourists and guides.
 A stout molded lower boot and sole are firmly bonded to a neoprene upper for warmth, waterproofness, comfort and toughness.
-Your non-waterproof trousers get tucked into them waterproof over-trousers go over the top.
-Many cruises hire out boots, so check first before buying some specially.
+Your non-waterproof pants get tucked into them or waterproof over-pants go over the top.

 Men's Women's